ietf-teep/architecture/draft-ietf-teep-architecture.md

 and not the SP.
 However, the App Developer is either closely associated with the SP or the SP delegates the signing authority to the app aeveloper.
-For the purpose of this document there is no difference between the SP and the app developer by untangling their relationships by using the term TA signer.
+For the purpose of this document there is no difference between the SP and the app developer.

 {{experience}} shows an application developer building two applications: 1) an Untrusted Application; 2) a TA